quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Operating-Systems_-Three-Easy-Pieces/ostep_part20_38._Redundant_D.md

 - **Random Access**: Most time spent seeking and waiting for rotation, relatively little time spent transferring data.

 To model this difference in performance:
-- A disk can transfer data at \(S\) MB/s under a sequential workload.
+- A disk can transfer data at $S$ MB/s under a sequential workload.
-- A disk can transfer data at \(R\) MB/s when under a random workload.
+- A disk can transfer data at $R$ MB/s when under a random workload.

 This difference is crucial in understanding the overall throughput of RAID systems.
 For example, if a RAID system needs to handle both types of workloads, it must account for varying performance levels. x??